 Pull wipes from center.
 Make sure to cover container when not using the wipes to prevent drying out.

 The great thing is that these wipes work just as well for potty training.
-Say goodbye to potty training wipes!!
+Say goodbye to potty training wipes (as long as you don’t flush them!)!